 Fax: + 33 1 42 25 10 74

-Founded in 2008, Magenta is a law firm dedicated to competition law and regulated sectors: telecommunications, energy, new technologies, media, health and transport (particularly rail transports).
+Founded in 2008, Magenta is dedicated to competition law and regulated sectors, including: telecommunications, energy, new technologies, media, health and transport (particularly rail transport).

 In order to guarantee the quality of its services, Magenta chose to limits its activities to the above-mentioned fields while developing a network of best-friend firms in France and abroad, all of whom share a boutique approach and whose activity focuses on complementary domains.

-Thanks to this specialised approach, Magenta has become a recognized player and has earned top positions in international and national classifications due to the quality of its work.
+Thanks to this specialised approach, Magenta has become a recognised player and has earned top positions in international and national classifications due to the quality of its work.